Sealiway: 2020: two-year-old season

 Barzalona was again in the saddle when Sealiway was stepped up to the highest level to contest the Group 1 Prix Jean-Luc Lagardère over 1400 metres on heavy ground at Longchamp on 4 October.
 He started the 2.9/1 second choice in the betting behind the Coventry Stakes winner Nando Parrado in a five-runner field which also included Law of Indices (Railway Stakes), Libertine and Cairn Gorm (Prix de Cabourg).
 After racing in second place behind Cairn Gorm he took the lead 400 metres from the finish and drew right away from his opponents to win by eight lengths.
 After the race Rossi said "Wow!
 I've always thought he was a really good horse, and he ran over too short a trip to begin with.
 We decided to ride him more positively.
 He loves to dominate, and you have to ride him more in the English style than the French.
 He doesn't sprint, he's a real steamroller.
 Before today he has never quite run the way he trained, and I told the jockey I was pretty confident that if he could just do what he does in the mornings, the race would be over as a contest.

 For his final run of the year, Sealiway was to the United States to contest the Grade I Breeders' Cup Juvenile Turf over one mile at Keeneland on 6 November.
 Ridden by Barzalona he raced towards the rear before making steady progress in the last three furlongs but never looked likely to win and came home fifth of the fourteen runners, four and three quarter lengths behind the winner Fire At Will.

 In the official European classification of for 2020 Sealiway was given a rating of 116, making him the fifth best two-year-old of the season four pounds behind the top-rated St Mark's Basilica.

 2021: three-year-old season

 On 18 April Sealiway began his second campaign in the Grade 3 Prix de Fontainebleau over 1600 metres on good ground at Longchamp.
 After settling in fourth place he made steady progress in the closing stages but was beaten into second place by Policy of Truth, finishing half a length behind the winner.

 Pedigree

-Sealiway was inbred 3 × 4 to Blushing Away, meaning that this broodmare appeared in both the third and fourth generations of his pedigree.
+Sealiway is inbred 3S x 4D to the mare Blushing Away, meaning that she appears third generation on the sire side of his pedigree and fourth on the dam side of his pedigree.